floragunncom/search-guard-docs/_content/_docs_signals/administration.md

 ## Nodes on which Signals watches are executed

-By default, Signals uniformly distributes its watches over all nodes of an Elasticsearch cluster.
+By default, Signals uniformly distributes its watches over all nodes of a cluster.
 While a cluster is unchanged, a watch is pinned to exactly one node.
 The node a watch executes on can be found out using the `_state` REST API.

 If a cluster changes, for example because a node joins the cluster, all watches are automatically redistributed to ensure a uniform distribution.

 If you want to have a closer control over the distribution of the watches, you can use the Signals configuration setting `tenant.{tenant_name}.node_filter`.
 You can configure this setting using the settings REST API.

 A node filter specifies the nodes on which the watches of a tenant shall be distributed.
-It uses the same node specification syntax as the Nodes Stats and Nodes Info REST APIs of Elasticsearch.
-The syntax is documented in detail in the chapter [No specification](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster.html) of the Elasticsearch docs.
+It uses the same node specification syntax as the Nodes Stats and Nodes Info REST APIs of OpenSearch/Elasticsearch.
+The syntax is documented in detail in the chapter [No specification](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster.html) of the OpenSearch/Elasticsearch docs.

-For example, using the node filter `signals:true` limits the watch execution to nodes which have `node.attr.signals: true` set in their `elasticsearch.yml`.
+For example, using the node filter `signals:true` limits the watch execution to nodes which have `node.attr.signals: true` set in their `openearch.yml`/`elasticsearch.yml`.
 You can also list node names like `node1,node2,node3`.

 The setting is tenant-specific.
 So, you can do assign different nodes to each tenant.